kimmyd70/reading-notes/css-notes.md

 ![CSS header](images/css.png)

 Notes re: CSS
 (p.s.
-I'm familiar with css from previous schooling)
+I'm very familiar with css from previous schooling)

 CSS is usually in a separate doc, although they can be embedded